 What is a restrictive covenant?

-A restrictive covenant is a clause that is put in employment contracts purposely to ensure that the activities of employees are restricted after they exit the employment relationship for a limited period of time to protect the employer’s legitimate business interests.
+A restrictive covenant is a clause that is put in employment contracts purposely to ensure that the activities of employees are restricted for a period of time after they exit the employment relationship to protect the employer’s legitimate business interests.

-Restrictive covenants have to be drafted as narrowly as possible to protect the legitimate business interests of the employer, otherwise they will be void on public policy grounds.
+Restrictive covenants must be drafted as narrowly as possible to protect the legitimate business interests of the employer, otherwise they will be void on public policy grounds and for restraint of trade.
+They must offer no more than an adequate level of protection of legitimate business interests, rather than imposing a blanket ban on all competition.

 What are the different types of restrictive covenants?